 A dystonia is a sustained muscle contraction, frequently causing repetitive twisting movements or abnormal postures.
 It is a dynamic condition that often changes in severity, depending on the posture assumed and on voluntary activity of the area of the body involved.
 The diagnosis is clinical and there are no specific tests available; therefore, expert opinion should be sought.
 Dystonias may be primary or secondary.

 Treatments available for dystonia include oral medications, botulinum toxin and surgical procedures.
 Oral medications are generally used for generalised and segmental dystonia.
 Botulinum toxin is the mainstay of treatment for focal dystonia.
 Surgical procedures are available for medication-refractory dystonia, markedly affecting quality of life.

 Dystonias may be secondary to a neurological condition such as a focal brain lesion, exposure to drugs or chemicals, or as part of Parkinson's disease.
+Infantile cerebral palsy is the most frequent cause of acquired dystonias in children.
+Many children also have other symptoms and signs in addition to dystonia, particularly spasticity, cognitive impairment, or epilepsy, thus qualifying to be grouped into the category of complex dystonias.
 Intrathecal baclofen can be indicated in patients where secondary dystonia is combined with spasticity.

 Dystonia may lead to permanent contractions, by causing tendons to shorten.

 These are wild flinging/throwing movements of one arm or leg, usually occurring as a result of a cerebrovascular event.
 They can vary in intensity from mild to severe and may even cause injury.
 They usually subside over a period of 3-6 months but can be treated with a phenothiazine, haloperidol or tetrabenazine.
 They may require neurosurgery to be adequately controlled.